alexecse/V5_assignment/README.md

 ### Approach

-- An HTML document is a ierarhical structure, thus we can try and perform statitical analyisis on it
+- An HTML document is a **ierarhical structure**, thus we can try and perform statitical analyisis on it
 - Tested metrics:
   - structural: Chi-squared Distance + frequency matrices (no. of appereances / tag)
   - simplified structural: Cosine Distance + Binary frequency matrices (tag =1 or no tag = 0)